unexist/blog/_posts/2021-07-21-workflow-engines-on-quarkus.md

 With the help of their web-based and *colorful* [online modeler][9], it was quite easy to get an initial workflow.
-Apparently, playing with it is quite funny and even CDI works out-of-the-box, so after a while I ended with this:
+Apparently, playing with it is quite funny and even CDI works out-of-the-box, so after a while I ended with up this:

 ![image](/assets/images/20210721-kogito_modeler.png)